scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_17.md

 - Create a new repository on GitHub
 - Add anything you want to your repository
 - Follow through all the GitHub workflow you know using the GUI (commit, branching, pulling, pushing etc)
-- Share a screenshot of your experience using github desktop on the issue created in prior challenges
+- Share a screenshot of your experience using GitHub desktop on the issue created in prior challenges